Autism Spectrum Disorder

 - Restricted interests

 The evaluation also may include a conversation with caregivers or other family members to learn about the person’s early developmental history, which can help ensure an accurate diagnosis.

 Treatment for ASD should begin as soon as possible after diagnosis.
-Early treatment for ASD is important as proper care and services can reduce individuals’ difficulties while helping them learn new skills and build on their strengths.
+Early treatment for ASD is important as proper care and services can reduce individuals’ difficulties while helping them build on their strengths and learn new skills.